NVent Hoffman: History

+In July 2019, Eldon Enclosures was acquired by nVent Electric for $130 million in cash, and renamed to nVent Hoffman.

+Prior to the nVent acquisition, Eldon Enclosures was headquartered in Madrid, Spain.
 Product manufacturing was developed in several European production facilities and a plant in Umargam, India.
-The company had 6 distribution centers and was present in 45 countries around the world.
+The company had 6 distribution centers and was present in 45 countries.

 Products

-nVent HOFFMAN (previously Eldon) offers several ranges of products:
+nVent HOFFMAN offers several ranges of products: